-- · People with AN are determined to control the amounts of food they eat - People with BN tend to feel out of control with food
+- People with AN are determined to control the amounts of food they eat - People with BN tend to feel out of control with food

 Anorexia Nervosa may affect up to one in every two hundred and twenty teenage girls.
-Most people who have Anorexia Nervosa are female, but males can also develop the disorder.
+Most people who have Anorexia Nervosa are female, but anyone can develop the disorder.

 Bulimia Nervosa may affect up to two in every hundred teenage girls.
-More females than males develop Bulimia Nervosa.
+More females develop Bulimia Nervosa.